mpf/spot/doc/README_helpbrowser.txt

 ===============================
 Frances Russell, August 8 2012

 The spot/doc folder contains the files necessary for Spot to show up in the Matlab help browser.
 I have written a few functions to automatically update these files when Spot changes.
+If you want to export Spot to a .zip file, first run spothelpbrowser.m, then commit your changes to git, and finally run spotexport.m.
+This is because spotexport.m uses the version of Spot most recently commited to git.

 >> SPOTHELPBROWSER.M